Sifa171/businessDayDemo/README.md

 1. Vorstellung
-2. Build and Deploy an image?
+2. Build and Deploy an image
   a.
 Source to Image
     - Erläutern (Folien)
     - MLB Parks Template (erläutern und einspielen)